-- 8.1 Information on the conditions that will apply to a grant will be made available to applicants before they apply. - 8.2 Monitoring information will be required on all grants, as outlined in Section 11. - 8.3 All grant offers will be subject to the grant recipient accepting the grant conditions.
+- 8.1 Information on the conditions that will apply to a grant will be made available to applicants before they apply. - 8.2 Monitoring information will be required on all grants, as outlined in section 11.

+8.3 All grant offers will be subject to the grant recipient accepting the grant conditions.
 A full set of grant conditions and monitoring requirements will be agreed with grant recipients before the final grant award is made.
-No changes will be made after this time. - 8.4 Monitoring will be signed off by Grants Officer before each quarter payment is due, with any concerns being discussed with Chair of Grants Panel or Head of Service.
+No changes will be made after this time.